cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 | Source | Registers | `retile_S()` |
 | Dest | Registers | `retile_D()` |

-Why the asymmetry? **GMEM and SMEM are shared across threads, so they need to be sliced.
-The partitioner hands each thread its piece of the source/destination region.** Registers are the opposite: each thread already owns its own set, there's no shared pool ([Registers Aren't Memory](#registers-arent-memory)).
-So you don't *partition* a register tensor -- there's nothing to slice.
-But, you do still need to *retile* it, because the register fragment was originally laid out for the MMA atom, and the copy atom may want a different layout in the same set of physical registers. `retile_D/S` rebinds the layout without moving anything; it tells the copy atom which logical register goes where.
+**GMEM and SMEM are shared across threads**, so they need to be sliced.
+The partitioner hands each thread its piece of the source/destination region.
+Registers are the opposite: each thread already owns its own set, so there's no shared pool ([Registers Aren't Memory](#registers-arent-memory)).
+You don't *partition* a register tensor since there's nothing to slice.
+You *retile* it, because the register fragment was originally laid out for the MMA atom, and the copy atom may want a different layout in the same set of physical registers. `retile_D/S` rebinds the layout without moving anything; it tells the copy atom which logical register goes where.

 > **Note**: You'll see this rule apply everywhere: Q/K SMEM->register (above), V SMEM->register, the output register->SMEM and SMEM->register staging.